Crud operation : filter, delete, and update element in Array

 - In

-, which creates a new array without mutating the original array.
-You could usesplice
+deleteproducts, I replacedsplicewithslice, which creates a new array without mutating the original array.
+You could usespliceif mutation is acceptable, but it directly changes theproductsarray. - The

 Now, you can run the code and see how it behaves.
 Here's a quick summary: